 The frequency of exfoliation primarily depends on your skin type, however, the rule of thumb from dermatologists is at least once a week.
-This allows you to get the benefits of exfoliation, clear skin without over exfoliation.
-Physical exfoliation is more likely to cause over exfoliation and hyperpigmentation and is more problematic for dry and normal skin.
+This allows you to get the benefits of exfoliation, and clear skin without over-exfoliation.
+Physical exfoliation is more likely to cause over-exfoliation and hyperpigmentation and is more problematic for dry and normal skin.
 However, people with oily skin are able to exfoliate more frequently due to the excess oils but should be kept to a maximum of twice a week.

 Dangers of Over-Exfoliating

 The goal of exfoliation is to restore the natural exfoliation process of the skin.
 When done properly cell turnover is optimized thereby making skin smoother and well-hydrated.
 Over-exfoliation may cause additional skin issues like hyperpigmentation, especially for people with darker skin tones.
 Evidence suggests that over-exfoliation may lead to increased sebum production and a weaker barrier function allowing acne-causing bacteria to penetrate pores leading to more acne.